buddyboss/buddyboss-platform/src/readme.txt

 * Registration - Fixed validation when 'Profile Type' field is required and in a non-signup field set
 * Registration - Nicer 'Mismatch' validation when Email and Confirm Email do not match
 * Registration - Fixed activation email not sending in multisite, in some servers
+* MemberPress + BuddyPress Integration - Fixed Name fields when registering to a member level
+* MemberPress + BuddyPress Integration - Added the 'Membership' links into profile dropdown
 * Documentation - Forum Settings
 * Documentation - Activity Tabs
 * Documentation - Registration Confirm Email/Password